 The Court determined that N.J.S.
 19:5-3 was unconstitutional and invalid for several reasons.
-First, the statute burdens the freedom of association by preventing candidates of the same sex from running on the same slate or from obtaining office within the same election district.
-Next, the Court found that the statute "...discriminates on the basis of sex or gender...." reasoning that "...under the statute, some candidates will lose to those who received fewer votes, solely because of the genders of the candidates."
+First, the statute burdens the freedom of association by preventing candidates of the same sex from running on the same slate or obtaining office within the same election district.
+The Court also found that the statute "discriminates on the basis of sex or gender" reasoning that "under the statute, some candidates will lose to those who received fewer votes, solely because of the genders of the candidates."
 Finally, the Court held that "[t]he text of the statute also effectively bars non-binary candidates from running for or obtaining office."
-Accordingly, all "...future ballots must be prepared and drawn by the Middlesex County Clerk in a non-discriminatory manner, without regard to the sex or gender of candidates.
+The Court directed that all "future ballots must be prepared and drawn by the Middlesex County Clerk in a non-discriminatory manner, without regard to the sex or gender of candidates.41